 - Graduates of the Illinois Science and Math Academy in Aurora, Illinois.

-The Bell Trust will provide scholarship support of $20,000 per year to recipients from the Commonwealth of Virginia, Chicago and New Trier High School, and $10,000 per year to recipients from the State of Michigan.
+Students awarded the Bell Trust Scholarship would receive scholarship support of $20,000 per year for recipients from the Commonwealth of Virginia, Chicago Public, Parochial and Private School systems, New Trier High School, or the Illinois Science and Math Academy.
+Recipients from the State of Michigan would receive a scholarship award of $10,000 per year.

 Scholarship support is for four years or through graduation, whichever is less, and annual renewal is contingent on satisfactory academic progress.